China marks 10th anniversary of devastating earthquake

 But authorities quickly moved to tamp down the new spirit of openness, arresting critics and journalists alike.

 Ai Weiwei was beaten by police and held in detention for months.
 He has since left the country.

-And a plethora of scandals tainted the new enthusiasm for giving, with the Red Cross in particular caught up in a huge row over misdirected funds.
+And a plethora of scandals tainted the new enthusiasm for giving, with the Red Cross, in particular, caught up in a huge scandal over misdirected funds.

 Today, the cities and villages that were destroyed have mostly been reconstructed, after the government poured billions into the recovery effort.